apptweak/slack-chat-resource/Readme.md

 This will reply to the message read by the `get` step (since `thread` is the timestamp of the original message), and the reply will read:

     Hi abc!
 I will do 123 right away!

+#### Send message and upload file

+Consider a job with the `get: something` step from the example above followed by this step:

+    - put: slack-out
+      params:
+        message:
+            text: "Hi {{slack-in/text_part1}}!
+I will do {{slack-in/text_part2}} right away!"
+        upload:
+          file: something/path/to/file
+          channels: C.......M

+This will create a message and post *something/path/to/file* to a thread.

+> Notice that in order for your message to be visible *channels* is mandatory.

+### Use helpers

+#### TBD